saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-clone/README.md

 After the clone is created (22 min on OCI-C), the Snapshots tab shows the cloned instance under Cloned Services.
 ![](images/JCS-cloned-services.png)

-On the Instances page of the web console, cloned instances are indicated by the Cloud with different icon.
+On the Instances page of the web console, cloned instances are indicated by the different icon.
 ![](images/JCS-clone-done.png)

 You can delete cloned JCS instance as any other JCS instance.
 To delete snapshot, navigate to Snapshots tab, select snapshot and click delete, select OK when confirmation dialog popup.